-The Commonwealth Government of Australia regulates the fees payable by Residents in an Aged Care Facility.
+The Commonwealth Government of Australia regulates the fees payable by a Residents in an Aged Care Facility.
 These fees are regularly indexed by the government and can be obtained on the https://www.health.gov.au/resources/publications/schedule-of-fees-and-charges-for-residential-and-home-care or by contacting the My Aged Care information portal line: on 1800 200 422.

-RESIDENTIAL AGED CARE COSTS FROM 01/11/2025
+PERMANENT RESIDENTIAL AGED CARE COSTS FROM 01/11/2025

 When entering residential aged care, you may be required to pay one or more of the following fees:

-A BASIC DAILY CARE FEE
+A BASIC DAILY CARE FEE:

 All aged care residents receiving ongoing (permanent) or short-term (respite) care are required to pay this fee.
 The Basic Daily Fee covers daily living expenses, including meals, cleaning, laundry, heating and cooling.

-ACCOMMODATION PAYMENT OR CONTRIBUTION
+ACCOMMODATION PAYMENT OR CONTRIBUTION:

 For residents receiving ongoing care, a payment or contribution towards your accommodation may be required, depending on the outcome of your means assessment.
 The government’s means assessment determines this.
-Please note that these specific accommodation charges do not apply to short-term / respite care.
-Finley Regional Care room price is $480,000.

 If your government means assessment indicates you need to pay or contribute to your accommodation, you can do so through a:

-- Daily Accommodation Payment (DAP)
+- Daily Accommodation Payment (DAP) (*subject to indexation)

 - Refundable Accommodation Deposit (RAD)